labd/go-commercelayer-sdk/api/docs/GETOrdersOrderId200ResponseDataAttributes.md

 `func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetTaxCalculationsCount()`

 UnsetTaxCalculationsCount ensures that no value is present for TaxCalculationsCount, not even an explicit nil
+### GetValidationsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetValidationsCount() interface{}`

+GetValidationsCount returns the ValidationsCount field if non-nil, zero value otherwise.

+### GetValidationsCountOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetValidationsCountOk() (*interface{}, bool)`

+GetValidationsCountOk returns a tuple with the ValidationsCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidationsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetValidationsCount(v interface{})`

+SetValidationsCount sets ValidationsCount field to given value.

+### HasValidationsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasValidationsCount() bool`

+HasValidationsCount returns a boolean if a field has been set.

+### SetValidationsCountNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetValidationsCountNil(b bool)`

+ SetValidationsCountNil sets the value for ValidationsCount to be an explicit nil

+### UnsetValidationsCount
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetValidationsCount()`

+UnsetValidationsCount ensures that no value is present for ValidationsCount, not even an explicit nil
+### GetErrorsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetErrorsCount() interface{}`

+GetErrorsCount returns the ErrorsCount field if non-nil, zero value otherwise.

+### GetErrorsCountOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetErrorsCountOk() (*interface{}, bool)`

+GetErrorsCountOk returns a tuple with the ErrorsCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetErrorsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetErrorsCount(v interface{})`

+SetErrorsCount sets ErrorsCount field to given value.

+### HasErrorsCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasErrorsCount() bool`

+HasErrorsCount returns a boolean if a field has been set.

+### SetErrorsCountNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetErrorsCountNil(b bool)`

+ SetErrorsCountNil sets the value for ErrorsCount to be an explicit nil

+### UnsetErrorsCount
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetErrorsCount()`

+UnsetErrorsCount ensures that no value is present for ErrorsCount, not even an explicit nil
 ### GetPaymentSourceDetails

 `func (o *GETOrdersOrderId200ResponseDataAttributes) GetPaymentSourceDetails() interface{}`